EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

-## perSIM module for MarketAgents

-# Economic Simulation and perSIM Behavior Overview
+# perSIM module for Economic Simulation and Agent Behavior Overview

 ## Program Structure

-This program is an economic simulation module centered around a single perSIM (simulated person) living in a modest home.
+This program is an economic simulation module centered around a single perSIM (simulated person) living in a modest home, these will be instanced for multiple agent perSIMS.
 Uses Python and leverages Pydantic for data validation and serialization.
 The main components of the program are:

 1. **Simulation**: The core class that manages the entire simulation.